 Little calls these biogenic traits.
 They’re part of our genetic make-up, and mostly “fixed” in terms of what we do, and how we act.
 They’re how we “typically” act.
 Importantly though, they’re not how we always act.

-Each trait works as a spectrum, and you sit somewhere along that spectrum for each.
-Little’s book shows there are pros and cons to wherever you sit on each trait.
+Each trait covers a spectrum, and you sit somewhere along that spectrum for each.
+There are pros and cons to wherever you sit on each trait.
 And no position is necessarily “better” than others.
 They’re just different.
 Which makes us all different from each other.

 Your “core” personality

-Your “core” personality comes from the mix of where you sit on each of the Big 5 traits.
+Your “core” personality comes from the mix of where you sit on each of these traits.
 No single trait drives this core.
 These fixed traits set our basic “character”.
-However, there are some situations where we’ll go against them, and act “out of character”.
+However, there are times when we’ll go against them, and act “out of character”.
 More on that to come.

-Of the many brands we’ve worked with, we can’t think of any who’ve done a Big 5 personality trait analysis as part of their brand identity.
-So, as we go through them, we’ll share examples of which brands we believe show those traits.
-(Feel free to come up with your own ideas on which brands fit each personality trait).
+We’re not aware of any brands who’ve done a Big 5 personality trait analysis as part of their brand identity.
+But, as we explore them, we’ll share examples of which brands we believe best bring each trait to life. (if you can think of better examples, let us know).

 The more open to experiences you are, the more you’ll explore a wider, more diverse range of thinking.
-High openness personalties prefer to look for riskier but more exciting breakthrough ideas.
+High openness personalties look for riskier but more exciting breakthrough ideas.

-Low openness personalities are more resistant to new ideas.
-They prefer routines and more predictable situations.
+Low openness personalities usually resist new ideas.
+They prefer routines and predictability.

 This reminded us of the KAI innovation differences between innovative and adaptive innovators (see our marketing evolution vs revolution article).
 Innovative innovators have high openness.
 They like disruptive innovation and doing things differently.
 Adaptive innovators have low openness.
 They’re more pragmatic and focus on making existing ideas better.
-Your marketing innovation usually need a mix of both.
+Marketing innovation usually needs a mix of both.